Brightlingsea

 1. A beautiful park on Brightlingsea Bay

-Our Essex owners are based at The Orchards Holiday Park, a beautiful place to stay on the Point Clear Peninsula, south of Clacton-on-Sea and close to the picturesque village of St Osyth.
-Brightlingsea, a leafy Essex town is located across the bay, and you’ll also see the eastern side of Mersea Island on a walk from The Orchards too.
+Our Essex owners are based at Orchards Holiday Village, a beautiful place to stay on the Point Clear Peninsula, south of Clacton-on-Sea and close to the picturesque village of St Osyth.
+Brightlingsea, a leafy Essex town is located across the bay, and you’ll also see the eastern side of Mersea Island on a walk from Orchards too.

 2. Facilities within easy reach